 However, the Population Exchange Treaty signed between the Turkish and Greek Governments in January 30, 1923 was the first of its kind in history because it was legalized by international laws, which forced the exchange of population between the two countries.

-The most remarkable about the treaty is the main criterion which was exclusively religious.
+The most remarkable aspect of the treaty is the main criterion which was exclusively religious.
 There was no reference to linguistic categories or to ethnic ones.

 People were ascribed new identities as either Greek or Turkish merely on the basis of religion.